 Auditions are held once a year in late September.
 Registration opens in July, with limited vacancies available.
 Successful applicants will be allocated audition timeslots and informed of the audition venue nearer to the event date.

 What happens during an audition?

 Apart from a short aural test, auditionees will be required to sing a short song of any language, preferably a classical or choral piece, not exceeding four minutes.
-Auditionees may sing a capella, or bring an accompanist (though not encouraged).
-In line with the SSCC’s classical choral training, members will be trained to sing a capella; the use of pre-recorded accompaniments will thus not be allowed.
+Auditionees may sing a cappella, or bring an accompanist (though not encouraged).
+In line with the SSCC’s classical choral training, members will be trained to sing a cappella; the use of pre-recorded accompaniments will thus not be allowed.

 Can my child ‘try-out’ with the SSCC before he/she auditions?

 Definitely!
 All prospective SSCC members are welcome to join us in our one-day experiential programme, the SSCC Experience.
 A yearly affair, the SSCC Experience is a day event for budding young singers who’d like to see what a day in training is like for an SSCC member.
 The programme will be filled with fun and games, most of all, participants will even get a chance to perform alongside their SSCC friends onstage in the Victoria Concert Hall

 Which choir will my child join upon acceptance?